ruihildt/roller-derby-board/README.md

 - pack definition
 - engagement zone
 - 10 feet lines
+- player coloured based on status

 What's missing to cover the basics:

-- player status based on zones
 - physics and collision detection
 - improve the design
 - record without audio / save as gif